 In 2000, the U.S. Congress doubled the number of H-1B visas to 195,000 and we

 imported 90,000 engineers that year.
 There are presently 34,000 unemployed U.S.

 engineers.
 Proponents of the program point to U.S. colleges only graduating 65,000

 engineers in the same year, and that 50% of engineers leave the field within 10

 years after graduation.
 Businesses, it is argued, would move overseas if they could

 not import engineers to fill slots.
-Opponents of the H-1B program blame the companies for using H1B subjects as a form
+Opponents of the H-1B program blame the companies

-- not the workers).
+are issued to corporate sponsors - not the workers).
 They cite the notoriously poor

 public education system for not preparing students for the rigors of college.
 Maybe

 the hopeless life of an engineer as portrayed by Dilbert each day in the local comic

 strip is contributing to our kids avoiding engineering?